mevalerio/academic-cv/content/authors/roy-cerqueti/_index.md

   - roy-cerqueti
 ---

 Roy Cerqueti is a Full Professor in the Department of Economic and Social Sciences at Sapienza University of Rome.
-With over 273 publications and 2,174 citations, he is internationally recognized for his expertise in financial risk management, mathematical modeling, and complex network analysis.
+With hundreds of publications and thousands of citations, he is internationally recognized for his expertise in financial risk management, mathematical modeling, and complex network analysis.

-His research focuses on statistical methods for finance, econometrics, optimization, and the application of mathematical models to economic phenomena.
-Professor Cerqueti has made significant contributions to areas including ESG investing, Benford's law applications in fraud detection, time series clustering, and network-based financial risk assessment.

-He has extensive experience in analyzing complex financial systems, developing innovative statistical approaches for risk management, and applying network science to understand economic relationships.
-His work bridges theoretical mathematical concepts with practical applications in finance and economics.